Upwork Alternatives

 Frequently asked questions about Upwork alternatives

-Is Upwork's 5 percent client fee in addition to the freelancer's price?
+Is Upwork's client fee in addition to the freelancer's price?

 Does Toptal really vet to the top 3 percent or is that marketing?

-The 5-step screening is real (English, personality, hard skills, project, continuous review).
+The 5-step screening is real (English fluency, personality fit, hard skills, project, continuous review).
 Whether the resulting pool is the top 3 percent of all freelancers globally is unverifiable.
 What is verifiable: published acceptance rate is around 3 percent of applicants, the screening process is documented, and the talent quality on landed contracts is measurably higher than open Upwork in our experience hiring through both.

 Why are Connects on Upwork frustrating freelancers?

-Upwork increased Connects costs significantly between 2022 and 2025.
-Bidding on a typical job now costs 4-16 Connects, and you regularly bid on 5-10 jobs to land one.
-At $0.15 per Connect, monthly bid spend can reach $50-100 before any work is won.
-Freelancers feel this as platform extraction; Upwork's argument is that paid bids reduce spam.
+Connects costs have climbed significantly over the last few years.
+Bidding on a typical job now costs 4-16 Connects, and most freelancers bid on 5-10 jobs to land one.
+At $0.15 per Connect, monthly bid spend can reach $50-100 before any work is won, and Freelancer Plus at $14.99 per month adds only 60 Connects to the free monthly allotment.
+Freelancers feel this as platform extraction; Upwork's argument is that paid bids reduce spam and align freelancer incentives with proposal quality.

 Is contest-based hiring on Freelancer.com fair to designers?

 It is contested.
 Designers spend hours on contest entries that may not win, with no compensation.
 Buyers get many concepts at low cost.
 The model works for buyers; many designers refuse to participate as a matter of principle.
-If you use it, set generous prize pools and pick a winner promptly to maintain a fair reputation.
+If you use it, set generous prize pools and pick a winner promptly to maintain a fair reputation among the design community.

 Can I avoid all marketplace fees by working directly with freelancers I find on these platforms?

 Most platforms forbid this in their TOS for the first 12-24 months of contact.
 Upwork's TOS explicitly prohibits taking a freelancer off-platform; violations risk account termination.
 After the contract period or with platform-blessed transfers (some platforms offer a buyout fee), direct work is fine.
-Read the TOS before going off-platform.
+Read the TOS before going off-platform, and assume the platform is logging contact-info exchanges in messaging until proven otherwise.

 SE